NinVoido/spotify-vpn/doc/man-sections/windows-options.rst

         masquerade as the IP address at broadcast address + offset.

-        The Windows :code:`ipconfig /all` command can be used to show what Windows thinks the DHCP server address is.
-OpenVPN will "claim" this address, so make sure to use a free address.
-Having said that, different OpenVPN instantiations, including different ends of the same connection, can share the same virtual DHCP server address.
+        The Windows :code:`ipconfig /all` command can be used to show what Windows thinks the DHCP server address is. spotify will "claim" this address, so make sure to use a free address.
+Having said that, different spotify instantiations, including different ends of the same connection, can share the same virtual DHCP server address.